 If you miss the first and the second day of class then you will be dropped.

-Can I miss the final exam?

-You cannot be absent for the final exam; you must take the final exam in order to pass the class.

 K) Waiting List and Adding into the class.

 If you are on the waitlist and/or not yet enrolled in the class, then your absences and tardies count for 50 % compared to students who are enrolled.
-Other penalties associated with not being present because of not being registered are also reduced by 50 % . (for example a missed quiz only counts for $\frac{1}{2}$ of a zero grade and not a full zero quiz grade)

-I will accept several students over the class limit up to the end of the second week.
+Other penalties associated with not being present because of not being registered are also reduced by 50 %. (for example a missed quiz only counts for 1⁄2 of a zero grade and not a full zero quiz grade) I will accept several students over the class limit up to the end of the second week.
+L) Midterm There will be 1 midterm in this class.
+No calculators will be allowed in order to guarantee that everyone has an equal chance at the exam; learn to approximate numerical answers using basic arithmetic.

-L) Midterm

-There will be 1 midterm in this class.
-The midterms will consist of multiple choice questions as well as "free response" questions and problems.
-No calculators will be allowed in order to guarantee that everyone has an equal chance at the exam; learn to approximate answers using basic arithmetic.

 Students will be allowed to earn back points for questions that were missed on the midterms by writing a "reflection" document.
 You will be told the specific formal or the "reflection" document.
-Students can earn back up to 20 %.

-There will not be make-up midterm.
+Students can earn back up to 20 % on midterm There will not be a make-up midterm.
 If you miss a midterm and it is unexcused (see below) then the score is a zero.
-If you miss a midterm and it is excused (see below), then a substitute grade will be given that is equal to the average of the final exam grade and your guiz grade average.
+If you miss a midterm and it is excused (see below), then a substitute grade will be given that is equal to the average of the final exam grade and your quiz grade average.
 If you are tardy for a quiz, midterm or final, you will not be given additional time.
 No calculators will be allowed for any quiz, midterm or final.
 Calculators are allowed for the lab final.

-M) Quizzes

-There will be approximately 10 short quizzes (about 1.5 per week) in this class of about 10 minutes each at the Start (or end) of class (upload on canvas).
-We will do one quiz as a trial run to make sure that everyone has canvas quiz experience understood.

-Quizzes emphasize material in the 3 prior days of class lecture (NOT including material covered on the day of the quiz, and also NOT including material covered on the day before the quiz); for a class meeting Mon - Friday, a quiz on Wednesday would test material covered on Thurs, Fri, Mon, but NOT cover material on Tuesday or Wednesday.
+M) Quizzes There will be approximately 6 quizzes in this class of about 15 -20 minutes each Quizzes emphasize material in the prior days of class lecture (not including the last two days).
+So a quiz on Thursday would test material covered up to and including Tuesday lecture (giving students 48 hours to learn the material).
 There will not be make-up quizzes.
 If you miss a quiz and you are not excused (see below) then your score is a zero.
 If it is excused (see below) then the missed quiz grade will be the average of your other quiz grades.
-The lowest of your quiz grades will count for half the weight of the others.
+The lowest of your quiz grades will count for half the weight as other quizzes..
 N) Final: